vacp2p/wakurtosis/README.md

 Run this repo with: `kurtosis run main.star`

+If you want to use the same configuration for every node, you can use `kurtosis run main.star --args '{"same_toml_configuration": true}'`.
+This will use the file `kurtosis-module/starlark/config_files/waku_general.toml` for every node.

 Please, any improvements/bugs that you see, create an issue and we will work on it.